Tezgam

 Tezgam Express is a daily express train service between Karachi and Rawalpindi in Pakistan.
 Tezgam means "fast runner".
 It is one of the oldest and popular trains of Pakistan.
 It was started in 1950s between Karachi and Peshawar.
 Later its route was shortened to Karachi and Rawalpindi.

 Tezgam has Economy Class, AC Standard, AC Business and AC Sleeper accommodations.
-It covers 1548 km distance from Karachi to Rawalpindi in 26 hours and 40 minutes.
+It covers 1548 km of distance from Karachi to Rawalpindi in 26 hours and 40 minutes.